sunwasan/mcp-agent/README.md

 python main.py
 ```

-You can also explore and run the agent interactions directly within the `src/jupyter/scraper_agent.ipynb` notebook.
+You can also explore and run the agent interactions directly within the `src/jupyter/notebook.ipynb` notebook.
 This notebook demonstrates how to:
 - Import necessary libraries and tools.
-- Define and configure the `search_agent`.
+- Define and configure the `search_agent` and `analyst_agent`.
 - Run the agent with a specific query (e.g., "Pick one good financial health with cheap price stock to invest in thailand now.").
 - View the agent's thought process, including tool usage and final response.